-India calls Justin Trudeau’s accusation over Sikh leader’s killing ‘absurd’
+India responds to Trudeau accusation over Sikh leader’s killing

 A top Indian diplomat, who was the head of the country’s intelligence agency, has also been expelled as a consequence, Canadian foreign minister Mélanie Joly said.

+New Delhi has retaliated by expelling a senior Canadian diplomat.
+The foreign ministry said the move reflects India’s “growing concern at the interference of Canadian diplomats in our internal matters and their involvement in anti-India activities”.

+“The concerned diplomat has been asked to leave India within the next five days,” the foreign ministry was quoted by news agency ANI as saying.

-"Similar allegations were made by the Canadian prime minister to our prime minister, and were completely rejected," India's foreign ministry said in a statement.
+The foreign ministry in a statement earlier in the day said “similar allegations” of the alleged involvement in the killing “were made by the Canadian prime minister to our prime minister, and were completely rejected”.

 "Such unsubstantiated allegations seek to shift the focus from Khalistani terrorists and extremists, who have been provided shelter in Canada and continue to threaten India’s sovereignty and territorial integrity," India said, adding that the country was concerned over the inaction of the Canadian government.